-- 7.1: People, Samples, and Populations

-- 7.2: The Sampling Distribution of Sample Means

-- 7.3: Using Standard Error for Probability

-- 7.4: Sampling Distribution, Probability and Inference

-- 7.E: Sampling Distributions (Exercises)
+- 7.1: People, Samples, and Populations - 7.2: The Sampling Distribution of Sample Means - 7.3: Sampling Distribution, Probability and Inference - 7.E: Sampling Distributions (Exercises)

 This page titled 7: Sampling Distributions is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Foster et al. (University of Missouri's Affordable and Open Access Educational Resources Initiative) via source content that was edited to the style and standards of the LibreTexts platform.